crazko/romanvesely.com/src/posts/2019/2019-02-05-blindness-coding.md

 ---
 title: Blindness coding
-description: Simple yet fully-working solution for your own contest.
 label: hacking
 ---

+Simple yet fully-working solution for your own contest.

 Whether you are interested in a strength or in a muscle gaining, powerlifting may be a good bet for you.
 Fomin is one of the prescribed programs out there.
 This small app helps you to calculate your weights needed to complete this routine.